KoicsD/Week15A/Description.md

 ### Task

 In this exercise, you must reformat phone numbers into a standard `(###) ###-####` format.
 You can implement it by extending the previous WinForms application.
-As an input, you expect a string which matches the following Regex pattern
+As an input, you expect a string which matches the following Regex pattern:

 ```C#
 ^\(?(\d{3})\)?[\s\-]?(\d{3})\-?(\d{4})$